emcwhirter-usgs/geomag-algorithms/docs/K-USGS.md

 calculations.
 These exclusions are:
 * MHVs containing minute values having an extreme range.
 * MHVs that fall in the tails of the monthly MHV distribution.
+TODO: define "extreme".
+TODO: define "tails of the distribution"

 ### SR Curve ###